nehamanghnani01/nehamanghnani01/README.md

 🔭 Current Work
 -
+### Chrome Extension to Capture User Sensitive Data
+- Developing a chrome extension which captures API endpoints (HTTP requests)
+- Analyzing the user sensitive information which is passed via the API endpoints
+- Aim - to use LLM to parse the user information being passed and sanitize the data before sending it via the API to the website
 ### Participating in the AIXCC DARPA Challenge 2024
 - Identifying Code Vulnerabilities and Security Issues using LLM's
 - Developing an automated AI system to find code vulnerabilities and provide code patches using LLM (GPT4 / GPT4o)